Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

 ## Prepare for UAN Product Installation

-Perform this procedure to ready the HPE Cray EX supercomputer ready for UAN product installation.
+Perform this procedure to ready the HPE Cray EX supercomputer for UAN product installation.

 Install and configure the COS product before performing this procedure.